-Currently, there are a number of in-person and online casinos available to Florida punters, but so far placing bets on sporting events has not been possible, though that should change with the approval of this current compact.
+Currently, there are a number of in-person and new online casinos available to Florida punters, but so far placing bets on sporting events has not been possible, though that should change with the approval of this current compact.

 According to the IGRA, wagers in Florida are only allowed to take place on the Seminole reservation, but detractors of the current compact claim this opens up a loophole based on where the computer servers are located.

 Since the servers that will handle online sports bets are located on Seminole land, those who favor the current agreement see this as being enough to satisfy the law, while those against it claim that a bet is placed “both where the bettor and the casino are each located.”